 The Arkansas Fire Training Academy is accredited by the International Fire Service Accreditation Congress (IFSAC) and the National Board on Fire Service Professional Qualifications (NPQS or Pro-Board) to certify personnel to the Firefighter I, Firefighter II, Driver/Operator, Hazardous Materials-Awareness, Hazardous Materials-Operations, Instructor I and Fire Officer I & II levels.
-It is also accredited by the AR Department of Health to certify personnel to the Emergency Medical Technician Basic Level.
+It is also accredited by the Arkansas Department of Health to certify personnel to the Emergency Medical Technician Basic Level.

-Formal firefighter training in AR has a fifty to sixty year history.
-In the early forties, fire training was conducted through the Arkansas Fire College, and with no home base, the instructors traveled Arkansas providing training for the state's firefighters.
-The Arkansas Fire Training Academy was formally established in 1967 as a training division of Southwest Technical Institute (later to be known as Southern Arkansas University Tech or SAU Tech).
-The offices and training site were located on SAU Tech's campus in the Highland Industrial park which is the former site of the Shumaker US Navel Ammunition Depot.
-The administrative offices for the AR Fire Training Academy (AFTA) were located in the former fire station for the US Naval base.
-The location served as the AFTA administrative offices, primary classrooms, and central training location until Phase I construction of the off-campus training site was completed in 1973.
-In June 2004, the administrative offices for the AFTA were moved out to the main site located within the Highland Park area.
+Formal firefighter training in Arkansas has a fifty to sixty-year history.
+In the early forties, fire training was conducted through the Arkansas Fire College, and with no home base, the instructors traveled to Arkansas to provide training for the state's firefighters.
+The Arkansas Fire Training Academy was formally established in 1967 as a training division of Southwest Technical Institute (later known as Southern Arkansas University Tech or SAU Tech).
+The offices and training site were located on SAU Tech's campus in the Highland Industrial park, the former Shumaker US Naval Ammunition Depot site.
+The administrative offices for the Arkansas Fire Training Academy were located in the former fire station for the US Naval base.
+The location served as the Arkansas Fire Training Academy administrative offices, primary classrooms, and central training location until Phase I construction of the off-campus training site was completed in 1973.
+In June 2004, the administrative offices for the Arkansas Fire Training Academy were moved out to the main site located within the Highland Park area.
 After damage by a tornado in 2009, the site was rebuilt to include a model fire station that provides "real world simulation training" for rookie firefighters.